Best Business Structure in Australia: Pros and Cons for Small Businesses

 – Owner is personally responsible and liable for all aspects of the business – Must lodge annual returns (more admin than sole trader) |

-– As a partner you can’t claim deductions for money drawn from the business – More expensive to set up and higher admin and legal compliance needs |
+| Partnership | – Responsibilities and liabilities are split between owners – Inexpensive and relatively easy to set up | – As a partner, you can’t claim deductions for money drawn from the business – More expensive to set up and higher admin and legal compliance needs |

-Trust |
+| Trust |

-– More expensive to set up and higher admin and legal compliance needs – Tax compliance higher and more complicated |
+– Can be very beneficial for tax purposes – Owner has limited liability for the company | – More expensive to set up and higher admin and legal compliance needs – Tax compliance is higher and more complicated |

-Company | – Taxed at the set company rate rather than the individual income rate (highly beneficial once earning over a certain amount) | – The most expensive and complicated business structure to set up and comply with |
+| Company | – Taxed at the set company rate rather than the individual income rate (highly beneficial once earning over a certain amount) | – The most expensive and complicated business structure to set up and comply with |

-Business Structure | Taxation | Tax Rate | Deductions | Superannuation |
+| Business Structure | Taxation | Tax Rate | Deductions | Superannuation |

-Sole Trader | As a sole trader, the business income is considered personal income.
-You report your business income and expenses in your individual tax return. | You pay tax at the individual income tax rates, which are progressive.
-The more you earn, the higher the tax rate you pay. | You can claim deductions for expenses incurred in running your business. | You need to pay your own superannuation (this is however not a legal requirement – but we highly recommend doing so). |
+| Sole Trader | As a sole trader, the business income is considered personal income.
+You report your business income and expenses on your individual tax return. | You pay tax at the individual income tax rates, which are progressive.
+The more you earn, the higher the tax rate you pay. | You can claim deductions for expenses incurred in running your business. | You need to pay your own superannuation (this is, however, not a legal requirement – but we highly recommend doing so). |

-Partnership | A partnership does not pay tax on its income.
+| Partnership | A partnership does not pay tax on its income.
 Instead, it distributes the income (or losses) to partners. | Each partner reports their share of the partnership income in their individual tax return and pays tax at their personal tax rate. | The partnership can claim deductions for business expenses, but these are then distributed among the partners. | Each partner is responsible for their own superannuation. |

-Trust | Trusts are complex structures with specific rules.
+| Trust | Trusts are complex structures with specific rules.
 Generally, the trust does not pay tax if it distributes its income to beneficiaries. | Beneficiaries pay tax on the income they receive from the trust at their own marginal tax rates.
 If income is retained in the trust, it may be taxed at the highest marginal rate. | Trusts can claim deductions for expenses before distributing income to beneficiaries. | Trustees may be responsible for contributing to superannuation for any employees of the trust. |

-Company | A company is a separate legal entity and pays tax on its income. | Companies are subject to a flat company tax rate (currently 25%). | Companies can claim deductions for business expenses. | Companies are required to pay superannuation for their employees (and you as the owner will be an employee of your own company). |
+| Company | A company is a separate legal entity and pays tax on its income. | Companies are subject to a flat company tax rate (currently 25%). | Companies can claim deductions for business expenses. | Companies are required to pay superannuation for their employees (and you, as the owner, will be an employee of your own company). |

-Factors to consider when choosing a business structure include not only the practical questions like what your income looks like and how it’s projected to track over the next 12-24 months but also variables like whether you want a business partner or how you plan to operate the business (is it bricks and mortar?
+Factors to consider when choosing a business structure include not only the practical questions like what your income looks like and how it’s projected to track over the next 12-24 months, but also variables like whether you want a business partner or how you plan to operate the business (is it bricks and mortar?
 Is it a product or a service?).
 Does your business plan come with high or low associated risks?

-A lot of the decision making also comes down to what you’re comfortable with.
+A lot of the decision-making also comes down to what you’re comfortable with.
 If you do have some high risks associated with the business, are you comfortable with potentially wearing those risks personally?
 Or would you prefer the security of a company where your personal liability is limited?

 Tax strategy is often the biggest factor when making a business structure decision.
 The intricacies of this are very much case-by-case and require a tax accountant and business advisor to strategise.

 Another factor to consider when choosing a business structure is succession planning.
-The four structures vary in options when looking to pass a business on – which won’t be the intention of everyone.
+The four structures vary in options when looking to pass a business on, which won’t be the intention of everyone.

 - Sole Trader: Business ceases upon the owner’s death unless transferred through a will.